 In addition, no individual may serve as an outside director if the individual's position or other activities create or may create a conflict of interest with his or her role as an outside director or are likely to interfere with his or her ability to serve as a director.
 Until the lapse of two years from the termination of office, the company, a controlling shareholder and entities under the company's control may not grant the outside director or any of his or her relatives, directly or indirectly, any benefit, or engage the outside director or his or her relatives as an office holder of the company, of a controlling shareholders or of an entity under the company's control, and may not employ or receive services from the outside director or any of his or her relatives, either directly or indirectly, including through a corporation controlled by that person.
-The restriction on a relative that is not the spouse or child of the outside director is limited to one year from the termination of office instead of two years.
-Pursuant to the Companies Law, at least one of the outside directors appointed by a publicly traded company must have "financial and accounting expertise."
+The restriction on a relative that is not the spouse or child of the outside directors appointed by a publicly traded company must have "financial and accounting expertise."
 The other outside directors are required to possess "financial and accounting expertise" or "professional expertise," as these terms are defined in regulations promulgated under the Companies Law.
 Joseph Tenne is designated as the "audit committee financial expert" as that term is defined in the rules promulgated by the SEC.